 THE MISSION OF VICTORIA INDEPENDENT SCHOOL DISTRICT…is to provide rigorous, relevant learning and life experiences so that all students contribute positively to society.

-Level of Responsibility Because of the Fine Arts program’s specialized characteristics, it is organized under two distinct chains of command.
-The Home campus chain of command and the District chain of command are separate but complementary systems.
+Level of Responsibility - The Fine Arts program’s specialized characteristics, it is organized under two distinct chains of command.
+The Home Campus chain of command and the District chain of command are separate, but complementary systems.

 The below groupings are provided to give a general idea of how the system operates.
 The key to past success has come from a spirit of cooperation with all administration. *There are areas of overlapping interest and responsibility.

 Home Campus - The home campus principal is the teacher’s primary supervisor, even though assistant directors report to head directors on a day-to-day basis.
 The following areas/items are primarily within the principal’s jurisdiction:

 District - “District” authority refers to the specialized chain of command within the Fine Arts Department itself.
 The Director of Fine Arts is primarily responsible for:

 Fine Arts Director Primary Purpose – Primary Purpose: Assist in the coordination, development, and improvement of the district’s fine arts program and district personnel in K-12 fine arts programming.
 The position of Director of Fine Arts encompasses areas of administration, budget, personnel and curriculum.

 District Fine Arts Facilitators

 Fine Arts Facilitator purpose – Facilitators serve as a means of coordinating areas of the fine arts programs district wide as advisors to the Director of Fine Arts and site administrators.
 This position embraces a district wide approach, particularly in curriculum effectiveness as it relates to student achievement.